AdoptOpenJDK/adoptopenjdk-getting-started-kit/virtual-machines/sharing_host_folder_with_guest_vm.md

   - the address you chose (200.200.0.129 in this example)
   - the netmask (255.255.255.0 in this example)
   - the gateway ie address of your router (200.200.0.90 in this example)
+  - the DNS server ie address of your router (200.200.0.90 in this example)
  - Finall press the **Save** button

 ### 3. Connect from host machine